imotasatara/chat-app/README.md

 ### Association

-- belong_to :room
+- belongs_to :room
-- belong_to :user
+- belongs_to :user